joelferrier/margarita-mixer/docs/source/commands.rst

   Flags:
     -h, --help   help for profiles

-  Use "margarita-mixer profiles [command] --help" for more information about a command.
+  Use "margarita-mixer profile [command] --help" for more information about a command.

 profiles list
 =============

 .. code-block:: text

-  margarita-mixer profiles list
+  margarita-mixer profile list

   profiles: